Fuyukai/asyncqlio/docs/source/hilvl/sessions.rst

 Inserting Rows
 --------------

-The session is the one-stop gateway to inserting, updating, or even deleting :ref:`Row Objects` .
+The session is the one-stop gateway to inserting, updating, or even deleting :ref:`row-objects`.
 There are several methods used: :meth:`.Session.add`, :meth:`.Session.merge`, and :meth:`.Session.remove` are the high level methods.